sqlchen/web-dev-environment-setup/README.md

 ## macOS X
 *System Requirements:* macOS Sierra v10.12.6+ with Terminal (Bash or Oh My Zsh)
 - In the Terminal, execute `install-mac-deps.sh`

+## useful npm commands
+- npx: Executes CLI tools by downloading the latest version on demand or project-specific local node_modules folder.
+It ships with npm 5 and will allow you to run code generators that frequently update without a global install.
+- rimraf: The Unix command rm -rf, but works on Windows as well.
+Very useful in deleting the node_modules folder, especially when Windows is unable to do so due to the nested folder structure.
+- npm-update: Analyzes your project folder and reports on which package have newer versions or not, with the option to be able to update all of them, if you so wish.
+- n: Dead easy to tool to switch between versions of Node quickly, without having to remember the specific version number.
+Unfortunately, it only works on macOS/Linux.
+- http-server: Simple, zero-configuration command-line HTTP server, which is a great way to locally test static HTML/CSS pages or even the dist folder of your Angular or React project.
+- npm-windows-upgrade: Necessary to upgrade npm on Windows.